lc4eu/AuthoringInterface-Backend/README.md

 # Setup for frontend -

-18. Open a new terminal.
+18. Open a new terminal in VS Code.
 Make sure you are in the AuthoringInterface folder.

 19. Install nodejs if you do not have it by running the following commands-